Opening up the views

 When the Anson family returned from Church in Colwich, they would have entered their estate through Essex Gate and marvelled at the view of the Doric Temple before arriving at the foot of the Mansion

-When we took over Shugborough Estate in 2016, this view was blocked by a series of large Rhododendrons.
+Prior to this year, this view was blocked by a series of large Rhododendrons.
 In our efforts to restore the Estate to how it would have looked to the Anson family, we made the decision to remove these Rhododendrons and expose to the original beds from the early mid-19th century.